Summit Community Services Society

 Tanis returned to the Kimberley/Cranbrook area in 2017.

-With a passion for policy and a commitment to grounded community development, Tanis strives to blend professional expertise with personal values in the work and projects she undertakes.
+With a passion for policy and a commitment to grounded community development, Tanis strives to blend professional expertise with personal values in her work and projects.

-Tanis has experience in working with Indigenous and local governments, as well as non profits.
-She is employed with the Ktunaxa Nation Council Society to support the development of sustainable economic strategies and relationships that honor cultural values and contribute to the vibrant future of the Ktunaxa Nation.
+Tanis has experience working with Indigenous and local governments, as well as non-profits.
+She is employed with the Ktunaxa Nation Council Society to support the development of sustainable economic strategies and relationships that honour cultural values and contribute to the vibrant future of the Ktunaxa Nation.

 Jenna Gyurkovits

-Jenna works at Kootenay Employment Services as a Job Developer helping to connect job
+Jenna works at Kootenay Employment Services as a Job Developer, helping to connect seekers and employers.

 Kathleen Erdoino

-Since moving to the East Kootenay in 2021, Kathleen Erdoino, originally from Muskoka, Ontario, has passionately embraced the region’s natural beauty and outdoor lifestyle, and can often be found planning her next mountain biking adventure.
+Since moving to the East Kootenay in 2021, Kathleen, originally from Muskoka, Ontario, has passionately embraced the region’s natural beauty and outdoor lifestyle and can often be found planning her next mountain biking adventure.

 As a Registered Nurse specializing in critical care, Kathleen advocates for evidence-based practice and the utmost in patient safety.
 Her diverse experiences living in Alberta, the Yukon, and now British Columbia have enriched her understanding of community dynamics and healthcare needs.

-At Summit Community Services Society, she combines her professional expertise with her love for the outdoors to positively impact the community.
+At Summit Community Services Society, she combines her professional experience with her love for the outdoors to positively impact the community and serves on the Marketing Committee.

 Join Summit Community Services Society